 Earlier this year Peterborough City Council declared a climate emergency and agreed to make the council’s activities net-zero carbon by 2030.

 The motion, which was unanimously agreed by councillors, commits the council to achieving 100% clean energy across its buildings and services by 2030 and ensuring that all strategic decisions, budgets and approaches to planning decisions are in line with a shift to zero carbon by 2030.

 The motion also recommended that the council works with partners, the private sector and young people, to develop even more ambitious plans and uses its significant influence locally and nationally to encourage others to do the same.

 The council's scrutiny panels will consider the impact of climate change and the environment when reviewing council policies and strategies.

 A Citizens’ Assembly group will be set up to involve the wider population in this process.
 This group will look at how the council’s activities might be made net-zero carbon by 2030, consider the latest climate science and expert advice and consider the climate change impact of each area of the council’s activities.

 A Climate Change Partnership group involving councillors, residents, young people, climate science and solutions experts, businesses, Citizens' Assembly representatives and other relevant parties, will also be established.
 This group will consider strategies and actions being developed by the council and other partner organisations and develop a strategy in line with a target of net zero emissions by 2030.

-The CRC Energy Efficiency Scheme (or CRC Scheme) is designed to incentivise energy efficiency and cut emissions in large energy users in the public and private sectors across the UK.
-It is mandatory to participate for organisations that meet the qualification criteria and are required to monitor their energy use, report their energy supplies annually and buy allowances for every tonne of carbon they emit.
+The CRC Energy Efficiency Scheme (or CRC Scheme) is designed to incentivise energy efficiency and cut CO2 emissions from participating organisations.
+Mandatory to those who meet the qualification criteria, this scheme requires organisations in both the public and private sector to monitor their energy use, report their energy supplies annually and buy allowances for every tonne of carbon they emit.